Google account access audit

 Questions before you connect.

-Why does Substack show under Google third-party apps with account access?
+Why does Substack show under account access?

 Related inbox workflows